sourcebots/docs/content/kit/power-board.md

 ![Power Board Diagram](/img/kit/power_board_v4_diagram.png)

 ## Connectors
 There are six power output connectors on the board, labelled L0–L3, H0, and H1.
-These are enabled when your robot code is started, and supply around 11.1V (±15%).
-They should be used to connect to the motor board power input.
+These can supply around 11.1V (±15%).
 The "H" connectors will supply more current than the "L" connectors.

+They should be used to connect to the motor board power input, though can also be used to power other devices.
+These are enabled when your robot code is started.

 The 5V connectors can be used to connect low-current devices that take 5V inputs, such as the Raspberry Pi and the servo shield.